MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-kframes--set-stack-length-.md

 Default stack trace depth is 0n2 frames
 ```

-Using the k command to display two stack and two raw stack values.
+Use the following commands to display two stack and two raw stack values.

 ```dbgcmd
 k